alexander-ding/alexander-ding/README.md

 ### Hi there 👋, I'm Alex

 I'm an undergrad studying Computer Science at Brown University who enjoys tackling complex engineering problems and creating accessible tools to empower others.
-I interned at Bloomberg this past summer, am the projects director at FullStack@Brown, and do research on body-aware generative models through Brown Visual Computing.
+I am currently taking the fall semester off to work at Google after interning at Bloomberg this past summer.
+I am also the projects director at FullStack@Brown and do research on body-aware generative models through Brown Visual Computing.

 You can check out [my website](https://alexding.me) to learn more about me 😄